-Many people choose not to travel during the Winter months unless it is to visit family for the Holidays, but there are so many winter vacation destinations to see.
+Many people choose not to travel during the Winter months unless it is to visit family for the Holidays, but there are so many winter vacation destinations to see that can easily help you while you are thinking about how to lower your energy costs especially during winter since a lot of equipment must be kept running all day.
 In this blog, I will be sharing with you some of our most favorite and our most popular winter vacation destinations, both warmer and cooler temperatures to see if maybe traveling during our cooler months inspires you, like it inspires Fox Travel.

 Winter Vacation – 12 Surprising Ideas